gatsbyjs/gatsby/docs/blog/2020-05-05-Butter-CMS-case-study/index.md

 ---
-title: "Faster, Easier and Also in French: Butter CMS is the power behind Car Loans Canada"
+title: "Faster, Easier and Also in French: Butter CMS + Gatsby drives Car Loans Canada"
 author: Jake Lumetta
 date: 2020-05-05
-excerpt: "CarLoansCanada.com’s growing marketplace team wanted to make their content marketing leaner and meaner.
+excerpt: "CarLoansCanada.com’s growing marketplace team needed to make their content marketing leaner and meaner.
 They tuned up their performance with a new website built on Gatsby paired with supremely easy content management from headless ButterCMS."
 tags:
   - case-studies
   - performance